 process which has given rise to one of the most hardy indigenous peoples of

 is towards a greater understanding of the drivers of culture, race and

 nationhood, that this work is presented to the reader.

-Author gave full permission for me to edit all
+The Author gave me; Theuns Cloete, full permission to edit this document

 note: the outline